Terri-Kennedy/pidp11/SECURITY.md

 Please email terri-decus@glaver.org with as detailed a report as possible, including specific commits where possible.
 That mailbox is ony accessible by the project leader (me) and is hosted on a system that noone else has access to.
+PGP signed submissions are encouraged.

 I will endeavor to respond to all reports within 24 hours, although if I'm traveling the timeframe may stretch out for